arpitbatra123/komura-api/readme.md

 ## How to use this API?

-- Read and review some books on goodreads.
+- Read and review some books on goodreads. 🤷
 - Get a goodreads api key from [here](https://www.goodreads.com/api/keys).
-- Put that api key into a .env in the root of this project like this:
+- Put that api key into an `.env` file in the root of this project like this:

 ```
 GOODREADS_KEY=<your-key-here>